About the Farm Table Dinners

 We are located about one-quarter mile off of historic Route 66 just west of the small town of Depew, OK.
 Driving time from Tulsa is about 45 minutes, from Oklahoma City is about one hour, and from Stillwater, about one hour.
+You can find us here on Google maps: Living Kitchen.
 Directions are sent to paid guests a few days before the dinner.

 Can I spend the night or are there accommodations near you?

-For a few select nights on the schedule, there will be an opportunity to camp on the farm through Homma Camp Co. out of Tulsa.
+For all Friday and Saturday Farm Table Dinner nights from May through October, there will be an opportunity to camp on the farm through Homma Camp Co. out of Tulsa.
 For more info on this opportunity visit our Accommodations/Camping page.

 Bristow (to the east) and Stroud (to the west) are the nearest larger towns, both of which are approximately 8 or 9 miles away.
-Stroud has a Best Western hotel right on the interstate.
-Bristow has a small locally owned hotel called the Carolyn Inn.
-Approximately 10 minutes outside of Stroud is Tatanka Ranch which has guest cabins.
+Evergreen RV Park in Bristow rents RV/campers and small guest cabins by the night.
+They also allow tent camping.
+Stroud has a Hampton Inn & Suites right on the interstate.
+And, approximately 10 minutes outside of Stroud is Tatanka Ranch which has guest cabins.